 In general, the population requested for reimbursement aligns with the Health Canada indication, and the dosing and administration of elranatamab was consistent with the Health Canada-approved product monograph.
-According to the clinical experts consulted by CADTH, the inclusion and exclusion criteria and baseline characteristics of the MagnetisMM-3 trial were generalizable to adults with RRMM in the Canadian setting.
-Although, the clinical experts noted that the trial did not include patients with a poor ECOG performance status, which is not entirely representative of patients with RRMM in clinical practice.
+According to the clinical experts we consulted, the inclusion and exclusion criteria and baseline characteristics of the MagnetisMM-3 trial were generalizable to adults with r/r MM in the Canadian setting.
+Although, the clinical experts noted that the trial did not include patients with a poor ECOG performance status, which is not entirely representative of patients with r/r MM in clinical practice.
 The trial included outcomes that were important to patients and clinicians.
-The patient group indicated that stopping disease progression, prolonging life, improving HRQoL and reducing treatment side effects are important to them.
-Although, assessing HRQoL as an exploratory outcome is a limitation to the evidence since no definitive conclusions can be drawn.
+The patient group indicated that stopping disease progression, prolonging life, improving HRQoL, and reducing treatment side effects are important to them.
+Although, assessing HRQoL as an exploratory outcome is a limitation to the evidence because no definitive conclusions can be drawn.